dscripka/openSpeechToIntent/README.md

 | Alexa              | 0.1                          | 0.1                                 | <0.04                     |

-### Precisely matching a small number of intents
+### Precisely matching intents

-openSpeechToIntent can also be used to perform more fine-grained classification.
+openSpeechToIntent can also be used to perform more fine-grained classification across a reasonable number of intents.
 As an example, on the [Fluent Speech Commands](https://fluent.ai/fluent-speech-commands-a-dataset-for-spoken-language-understanding-research/) test set, an average accuracy of ~98% across 31 intents is possible.

 | Model | Accuracy |
 |-------|----------|
 | openSpeechToIntent | 98.2% |
 | [SOTA](https://paperswithcode.com/paper/finstreder-simple-and-fast-spoken-language) | 99.7% |

-### Matching a large number of intents

-Use synthetic dataset of 400+ intents (and maybe make it larger?) and show the accuracy of the model across all intents.

 ### Efficiency